 PSY 792 - Clinical Internship II

-Units: 1 When Offered: Spring This course corresponds with the second semester of a full-time, 12-month internship (or equivalent).
+This course corresponds with the second semester of a full-time, 12-month internship (or equivalent).
 Direct observation is used at students' internship sites to help them develop clinical skills.
-Grade Type: Pass/Fail Prerequisite(s): PSY 791

 PSY 793 - Clinical Internship III